Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

-# Using CosmosDB With cosmosClient
+# Using Cosmos DB With CosmosClient

-This guide walks you through the process of accessing Azure CosmosDB with cosmosClient.
+This guide walks you through the process of accessing Azure Cosmos DB with CosmosClient.

 ## What You Will build
-You will build an application that read and write data with Azure CosmosDB using cosmosClient.
+You will build an application that read and write data with Azure Cosmos DB using CosmosClient.

 ## What You Need